aazhbd/ArtWeb/README.md

 * Step 5.
 Changing the browser to pointing the webroot folder should open an initial page, assuming conf.php and routes.php are as downloaded.
 This can be sorted by creating a virtualhost or changing apache DocumentRoot to point to webroot folder.

-This is should create a clean inital setup for any Web Application software.
+This is should create a clean initial setup for any Web Application software.
 It could be useful to be notified of any exceptions so that fixes can be added.

 ### Contact: